jonathanconway/amp-code-test-jonathan-conway/readme.md

 - Git
 - Grunt or Gulp (we use gulp here)

-## The end result should be:

-Simple, testable & well formatted.

 ## Stuff you can leave out

 - minification & concatenation